stackbuilders/hapistrano/README.md

 The following parameters are *optional*:

 * `host` — the target host, if missing, `localhost` will be assumed (which is useful for testing and playing with `hap` locally).
+You can specify the user that is going to connect to the server here.
+Example: `user@server.com`.
 * `port` — SSH port number to use.
 If missing, 22 will be used.
 * `shell` — Shell to use.
 Currently supported: `zsh` ans `bash`.
 If missing, `Bash` will be used.
 * `ssh_args` — Optional ssh arguments.
 Only `-p` is passed via the `port` variable.